Skip to main content

 Adjust the layout, not the type size

 Most candidates shrink font to 9pt as a last resort.
 Don't.
 Recruiters scan visually; sub-10pt body type slows the scan and triggers a "this is desperate" read.
-Adjust these instead:
+Line height is the vertical space between lines of text, and it's the lever that recovers the most space for the least cost.
+Adjust these, in order:

-Margins.
+1. Margins.
 0.5 inch on all four sides is the standard floor for ATS-safe resumes.
-Going to 0.4 inch is fine in practice but risks edge clipping on some printers — keep 0.5 inch as the default.
+Going to 0.4 inch is fine in practice but risks edge clipping on some printers; keep 0.5 inch as the default.

 What "earns its space" means